How to Protect SEO Performance During a Site Migration

-And, in the spirit of raising awareness, I suggested putting together some pointers on creating Pride Month content; a primer of sorts to aid people in producing content that’s both sensitive and impactful.
+And, in the spirit of raising awareness, we put together some pointers on creating Pride Month content; a primer of sorts to aid people in producing content that’s both sensitive and impactful.

-As a bisexual content writer, I’ve felt besieged by marketing content linked to Pride – some good, some… less so – and so, I almost fell into the of trap being glib and dismissive.
-Full disclosure: I had to cut a few angsty sentences whilst editing!
+As a bisexual content writer, I’ve felt besieged by marketing content linked to Pride – some good, some less so – and so, I almost fell into the of trap being glib and dismissive.

 But why so glib?
 Well, that’s what I wanted to find out.

-Truthfully, I think it’s because there have been so many misguided pieces of Pride content that, however well-intentioned, missed the mark.
+There have been so many misguided pieces of Pride content that, however well-intentioned, missed the mark in one way or another.
 And it leaves a bad taste in the mouth; a taste that lingers and damages how brands are viewed.

 Case in point: many members of the LGBTQ+ community – myself included - cite poorly-conceived marketing content as a reason to avoid a company in future,